halleypontes/academic_website2024/content/_index.md

       text: |-
           I am a Chartered Psychologist of the British Psychological Society (CPsychol), Member of the Australian Psychological Society
           (MAPS), and Chartered Scientist (CSci) of the Science Council.
 I am currently working in the School of Psychological
-          Sciences at Birkbeck, University of London (United Kingdom) as a Senior Lecturer where I teach statistics, addiction, and individual differences.
+          Sciences at Birkbeck, University of London (United Kingdom) as a Reader in Behavioural Addiction where I teach statistics, addiction, and individual differences.
 For over ten years I have been researching emerging addictive behaviours such as gaming disorder, social media addiction, gambling disorder, and other online addictions.
           I received my PhD from Nottingham Trent University in the United Kingdom and have published numerous studies (see my